Worlddidac Delegation to Côte d’Ivoire & Ghana 2026

 • TVET equipment manufacturers and suppliers

-• EdTech and digital learning companies
+• EdTech and digital learning

 • Curriculum, assessment, and teacher-training specialists